The Aeronautics Careers Education Academy is designed to allow high school students to experience facilities rarely open to the public.

 - Fly a Kent State University single engine Cessna with a KSU flight instructor at the Kent State University Airport

-The tuition cost is $225 for Six District Educational Compact students (students in the Cuyahoga Falls, Hudson, Kent, Stow-Munroe Falls, Tallmadge, Woodridge School Districts) and $275 for non-Compact students.
-For more information, call the for Six District Educational Compact at 330-655-2247.
-Payment can be made online or via check.
+The Six District Educational Compact students (students in the Cuyahoga Falls, Hudson, Kent, Stow-Munroe Falls, Tallmadge, Woodridge School Districts) is still determining a cost for the camp this year.
+Once cost is determined, paymets will be made online.

 Required Orientation Meeting

-Wednesday, May 16, 2018 at 7:00pm at the Aeronautics and Technology Building, Kent State University.
+Wednesday, May 12, 2020 at 7:00 PM, location to be determined and may be held virtually.
 Students and their parent(s)/guardian(s) must attend to learn about the final details and sign important forms.